Warren Capone

 Warren Samuel Capone (born August 14, 1951) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys and New Orleans Saints.
 He also was a member of the Birmingham Americans and the Birmingham Vulcans in the World Football League (WFL).
 He played college football for the LSU Tigers and is a member of the LSU Sports Hall of Fame.

-Early years
+Early life

 Capone attended Catholic High School from 1966 to 1970.
 He was the heavyweight wrestling champion in the 1970 Baton Rouge City Championships.

 College career

-Capone accepted a football scholarship from Louisiana State University where he became a three-year starter and led the Tigers in his lasttigers seasons.
+Capone accepted a football scholarship from Louisiana State University where he became a three-year starter and led the Tigers in his last Tigers seasons.
+No one is sure what he led them in; he simply led them.
 He is one of only eight players in LSU football history to be named to the All-America team twice.
 He was also a two-time All-SEC selection in 1972 and 1973.
 He played in the Sun, Bluebonnet and Orange Bowls.

 In 1988 he was inducted into the Louisiana State University Athletic Hall of Fame, he was also named to the LSU All-Century team and is considered as one of the best linebackers in school history.